-After exploring the area immediately adjacent to the hotel—including an abandoned building that I later dubbed the leaning tower of Su’ao—I headed south along the shoreline below the northern end of the Suhua Highway 蘇花公路 to take a closer look at a harbour town I had noticed while browsing Google Maps.
+After exploring the area immediately adjacent to the hotel—including an abandoned building that I later dubbed the leaning tower of Su’ao—I headed south along the shoreline below the northern end of the Suhua Highway 蘇花公路 to check out a harbour town I had noticed while browsing Google Maps.
 It was a tough ride in the stagnant heat of early summer, particularly on such a rusty, ill-maintained bike.
-Along the way I passed the bland and nondescript bulk of the more commercial port of Su’ao, derelict military fortifications, cement industry facilities, and what might have been an abandoned gas station before reaching the outskirts of Nanfang’ao proper.
+Along the way I passed the bland and nondescript bulk of the more commercial Port of Su’ao, derelict military fortifications, cement industry facilities, and what might have been an abandoned gas station before reaching the outskirts of Nanfang’ao.

-I decided to strike out for the more remote eastern part of Nanfang’ao the moment I saw the lovely bridge crossing the mouth of the harbour.
+I was immediately drawn to the more remote eastern side of town the moment I saw the lovely Nanfang’ao Bridge 南方澳大橋 spanning the mouth of the harbour2.
 Crossing the bridge provided me with a good overview of the entire settlement as you can see from the photograph below.
 From there I cruised along the road on the outer rim of the harbour, stopping to poke my nose into several side streets without knowing what to expect.
 Unfortunately I did not chance upon Dòufu Cape (literally the “Cape of Tofu”), so named for its resemblance to one of the most quintessential elements of Taiwanese cuisine, which would have been fun to photograph and immortalize here.
 Maybe next time.

 The outer rim of the harbour is lined with shipbuilding yards, warehouses, workshops, net lofts, and other facilities necessary to support the fishing port.
 Several of the shipbuilding operations looked surprisingly old school, working with ships propped up on wooden beams rather than with the more modern machinery I have seen in other ports.
 I suppose these might be legacy businesses—holdouts from a bygone era.
+One particular shop, the Dàjìnzào Shipyard 大晉造船廠, is especially picturesque.
 Whatever the case, it was interesting to watch work proceed in these shops at the edge of Nanfang’ao.

 I may have missed the Cape of Tofu but I did manage to find one of the secrets of Nanfang’ao in my exploration of the eastern edge of town.
 Beyond the last housing complex I ascended a road leading up a hill in search of a better view.
-At the crest of the hill I was rewarded with the sight of Bōlíhǎi Beach 玻璃海灘, literally “Glass Beach”, which, as I understand it, is named for the preponderance of polished sea glass that can be found there2.
-I parked my bike and trundled down a steep rope-lined trail to see the shoreline up close.
+At the crest of the hill I was rewarded with the sight of Bōlíhǎi Beach 玻璃海灘, literally “Glass Beach”, which, as I understand it, is named for the preponderance of polished sea glass that can be found there3.
+I parked my bike, hopped a fence, and clambered down a steep rope-lined trail for a closer look.

-Down by the water I discovered a small cave (from which I shot the photo above), many interesting rock formations, and, to the right, a series of ropes and handholds leading to what I would assume is a good place to fish or go crabbing.
-I ambled off to the left, ambling over and around many obstacles as I made my way long the coast to a rocky promontory that might be called Zéizǐ’ào 賊仔澳3.
+Down by the water I soon found a small cave lined with igneous rock formations and, to the right, a series of ropes and handholds leading to what I would assume is a good place to fish or go crabbing.
+Inside the cave I turned to capture the wild shores of Yilan, a primal coastline where the vast forces that shape our world interact in a slow, ponderous symphony of tectonic uplift, orogeny, and erosion.
+I then continued along the coast, ambling over and around many obstacles as I made my way long the coast to a rocky promontory that might be called Zéizǐ’ào 賊仔澳4.
 Another rope trail leads over the bare rock face to a short trail through the hardscrabble vegetation above.
 From here you can look back and see the entire bay.

 The first thing I noticed was the unusual rooftop statue jutting out of Guǎngfǎtàizǐ Temple 廣法太子宮.
-This is almost certainly a representation of Nezha (中文), also known as the Marshal of the Central Altar 中壇元帥 (pinyin: Zhōngtán Yuánshuài) among many other names.
+This is almost certainly a representation of Nezha (中文), also known as the Marshal of the Central Altar 中壇元帥 (pinyin: Zhōngtán Yuánshuài).
 I continued along the back of the harbour, turned a corner, and a much larger temple came into view.